clouditor/patient-community-example/README.md

 **WARNING!**

-This application exhibits privacy and security weaknesses!
+This application exhibits deliberate privacy and security weaknesses!
 Do not deploy it on any Internet-facing servers or using real personal data, as they can be compromised.
 We do not take responsibility for the way in which any one uses this application.

 ## LINDDUN
 LINDDUN [3] is a privacy threat modeling approach similar to STRIDE (which is for security threat modeling).